dtscott9/Hangman-Android/README.md

 # Useful Links
 As far as the tutorials found in these links go, I should clarify that I did not follow them step by step, but instead only integrated certain elements that I liked from them.
-For example, from the video of my last link, I really liked the idea of making the letters their own constraint layout, so I modeled my own letter choosing system after that.
+For example, from the video of the last link, I really liked the idea of making the letters their own constraint layout, so I modeled my own letter choosing system after that.
 However, I did not follow the rest of that video and made everything else my own to the best of my ability.